Poundland owner picks Warsaw over London for Pepco listing

-South African conglomerate Steinhoff (SNHJ.J) will list shares in its Pepco Group discount retailer business in Warsaw rather than London, in what could become Poland's biggest initial public offering (IPO) this year.
+LONDON (Reuters) -South African conglomerate Steinhoff will list shares in its Pepco Group discount retailer business in Warsaw rather than London, in what could become Poland’s biggest initial public offering (IPO) this year.

 Earlier this month, Reuters cited sources saying that Pepco, which owns Poundland in the United Kingdom as well as the PEPCO and Dealz brands in Europe, was valued at around 5 billion euros ($6 billion). nL8N2M94HQ]